-Discussing her new rates was uncomfortable.
+Discussing her new rates was uncomfortable at first.
 To get beyond her insecurities, she practiced value conversations, explaining package options and their prices with an accountability partner.
 Then she set a deadline and let things unfold.

 Clients don’t like change.
 Current clients were perfectly fine with her hourly rate.
-With that in mind, Donna introduced value pricing to new clients first.
+With this in mind, Donna introduced value pricing to new clients first.

-After she got comfortable with this process, she scheduled time to meet with her current clients.
+After she got comfortable with the new process, she scheduled time to meet with her current clients.
 These conversations focused on client goals and aspirations.
 The new packages and pricing structure were introduced during these meetings.

 Not only does the billable hour reduce income; it overlooks knowledge.
 Tracking time fails to recognize your hard work and dedication.